 OUTLOOK: Here’s a wing take— these may literally be the best pizzeria chicken wings I’ve had to date.
 Their medium blow away La Nova’s and the cajun hot at least rival La Nova’s Hot BBQ in terms of flavor as far as I’m concerned.
 La Nova is the pizza joint wings measuring stick for me and these are not just comparable but right there with them.
 In a region overstocked with trendy places and big reputations this spot is a quiet assassin in the industry.
 The wings at Macy’s are at least on par with several of the best known bar/restaurant wings in Western New York.

-I’ve only been willing to die on the hill when raining high praise on the most under-the-radar top spots a handful of times: The Audubon North, Dalmatia Hotel and O’Neill’s are my personal selections under the category.
+I’ve only been willing to die on the hill when raining high praise on the most under-the-radar top spots a handful of times: The Audubon North, Dalmatia Hotel and O’Neill’s have been my personal selections under the category.
 Macy’s Place Pizzeria now officially joins them.
 This place will become monster-sized huge as more people try em, trust me.